AMSSwanglab/SpecVar/README.md

 # SpeVar
-SpeVar is a convenient tool for Pinpointing relevant tissue and interpreting genetic variants with regulatory networks.
+SpeVar is a convenient tool for Pinpointing relevant tissue and interpreting genetic variants with context-specific regulatory networks.

 ## Installation